 Career-Technical Workforce Development (CTWD) License

 The 2-Year Initial Provisional Career-Technical Workforce Development (CTWD) License is available to those individuals who are successfully approved with the CTE-36 and CTE-37 evaluation completed by Ohio School Districts.
 Typically, the 2-Year Initial Provisional CTWD Licensure program begins with two courses, CTTE Methods I and CTTE Advanced Methods, offered during the Summer III session.
 In the event a new teacher misses the summer program, special fall classes can be arranged to accommodate the teacher.
-Please contact the Career & Technical Teacher Education Department for advising at 330-672-0676.
+Please contact the Career-Technical Teacher Education Program for advising at 330-672-0676.

 CTE-36 and CTE-37 applicants are skilled in areas such as drafting, electronics, automotive repair, cosmetology, and various other areas.
 These skilled workers leave the industry in which they are employed to pursue a position as a Career-Technical Teacher in their occupational area.
 Additional information regarding CTTE licensure and the CTE-36/ CTE-37 forms are available on the Ohio Department of Education website.

 An Ohio School District may hire an individual to teach in career-technical education if he or she:

 • Holds a minimum of a high school diploma